 Step three is not intended or recommended to feed long-term.

 The third step of the raw feeding transition is not complete with all essential nutrients and should not be fed long-term.
-The next step is to balance the diet with all essential nutrients through appropriate whole foods.
+The final step is to balance the diet with all essential nutrients through appropriate whole foods.

-Step three of the raw feeding transition is designed to introduce dogs to secreting organs.
+Step three of the raw feeding transition is designed to introduce adult dogs to secreting organs.
 Transitioning a dog to raw is exciting, but it is best to allow the dog to set the pace.

 Continue feeding the same red muscle meat, raw meaty bones, and vegetables from step two.
 Ingredient variety will come once the dog is fully transitioned to a raw diet.